squidfunk/mkdocs-material/docs/blog/2021/search-better-faster-smaller.md

 it's only the start of a search experience that is going to get better and better.
 Next up:

-- __Context aware search summarization__: currently, the first two matching content blocks are rendered as a search preview.
+- __Context-aware search summarization__: currently, the first two matching
+  content blocks are rendered as a search preview.
 With the new tokenization technique, we laid the groundwork for more sophisticated shortening and summarization methods, which we're tackling next.